-Consider these eight amazing activities your Kakadu bucket list.
+Before planning your trip to the Northern Territory, consider these eight amazing activities for your Kakadu bucket list….

 1. Cruise Yellow Water